kubeshop/testkube/docs/executor-gradle.md

 As we can see, there are several types.
 The Gradle executor handles the second part after `/` as a task name, so `gradle/test` will run `gradle test` and so on.

-Instead of `project` which is generic one and force you to pass additional argument during test execution e.g.
+As opposed to `project` which is generic and forces you to pass additional arguments during test execution. e.g.

 ```sh